itsshreyashk/shreyash.k/README.md

     "start_app": "npm run dev"
   },
   "usage": "Feel free to fork and modify this template for your own personal website.
-Don't forget to give credit!", "inspiration": "Inspired by the design principles of Elon Musk and the innovation of Sam Altman.", "contribute": "Contributions are welcome!
+Don't forget to give credit!", "contribute": "Contributions are welcome!
 Just fork the repo and submit a pull request.", "contact": {
     "email": "shreyashkumar.me@gmail.com",